Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.03.10 (BR)
+- Moved "French" selection to second position, as English and French are the only fully supported language of RotP-Fusion.
+- New option "Less zealous scouts" to prevent our auto sent scouts from constantly crossing our space from one end to the other, scouts already deployed will have a more limited range of action.
+Later, if a scout is closer to a star already targeted, it will also be directed towards this star in order to discover it as quickly as possible.
+(This last feature can be disabled independently)

 2025.03.08 (Xilmi)
 - When an attacking fleet can not deal damage to a colony and also won't lose any ships, it will now still retreat as it would have to do so at the turn-limit anyways.